PEP 695 – Type Parameter Syntax

 Java

 Java uses angle brackets to declare type parameters and for specialization.
-The “extends” keyword is used to specify an upper bound.
+By default, type parameters are invariant.
+The extends keyword is used to specify an upper bound.
+The super keyword is used to specify a contravariant bound.

 Java uses use-site variance.
 The compiler places limits on which methods and members can be accessed based on the use of a generic type.
 Variance is not specified explicitly.